google/oboe/docs/GettingStarted.md

 # Adding Oboe to your project

+Oboe is a C++ library.
+So your Android Studio project will need to [support native C++ code](https://developer.android.com/studio/projects/add-native-code).

 There are two ways use Oboe in your Android Studio project:

 1) **Use the Oboe pre-built library binaries and headers**.
 Use this approach if you just want to use a stable version of the Oboe library in your project.